CASS+ is an independent charity providing advice and support to all who are attending Court or Tribunal hearings and their families.

-CASS has three paid staff, who recruit, train and supervise a team of approximately 15 volunteers.
+CASS has five paid staff, who recruit, train and manage a team of approximately 20 volunteers.
 Our volunteers give their own time freely to help us perform our work and, over the years, have helped to shape the service and provided assistance to thousands of individuals and their families.

 We consider ourselves to be experts in providing a new kind of service.
 We assist our clients to work out what problems they have most difficulty with.
 We listen, understand, advise and support without judgement.
-We work with our clients to ensure access to the services needed - whatever these might be - and we follow up as needed, so we keep on supporting our clients in improving their lives.
-Our aim is to help our clients to be able help themselves.
+We work with our clients to ensure they gain access to the services needed - whatever these might be - and we follow up as needed, so we keep on supporting our clients in improving their lives.
+Our aim is to increase our clients' abilities to help themselves.

 Peter is a retired Justice of the Peace from Cornwall.
 He enjoyed a career in electrical engineering and has experience of working with various charitable organisations.

 Mary Anne was Chief Probation Officer for Devon & Cornwall until she retired from the service.
 She now works in private consultancy, advising on criminal justice matters around the world as well as in the UK.

 Pat is a retired Justice of the Peace from Cornwall.
 In addition to her criminal justice work she has extensive business experience in the hospitality industry.

 Mike is a retired Justice of the Peace who was Chair of the Community Court Bench at Plymouth.
 He is a retired Head Teacher and works also as a Governor of two schools.